-Some people — Ben Franklin and Steve Jobs jump to my mind — seem born for success.
+Some people — Benjamin Franklin, Steve Jobs and Oprah Winfrey jump to mind — seem born for success.
 But don’t think the same can’t be said about you.

 How do you become successful?
-It’s simple.
-You follow the lead of others who already have it made.
-You see, most successful people share common traits, and they’re really not that hard to duplicate in our own lives.
+It’s simple: Follow the lead of others who already have achieved their goals.
+Most successful people share common traits, and those traits are not that hard to duplicate in our own lives.

-Following are 10 traits that all successful people have in common.
-They are:
+Following are 10 traits successful people have in common.
+Such people are:

 Successful people don’t wait for life to happen to them.
 They have a plan for how they want life to pan out.
 Then, they set goals for how to make that plan a reality.

-Thomas Edison is famously said to have failed 1,000 times before inventing the light bulb.
+Thomas Edison reportedly failed 1,000 times before inventing the light bulb.

 Abraham Lincoln endured a string of political failures prior to reaching the presidency.
-Before he became a best-selling novelist, Stephen King was rejected by publishers time after time.
+Stephen King was rejected by publishers time after time before he became a best-selling novelist.

 Successful people don’t pack up their toys and head home the first time something doesn’t go their way.
 Instead, they keep plugging along, and that persistence helps them find success eventually.

-For successful people, learning doesn’t end with their formal education.
-Most understand they don’t possess all the secrets to the universe and strive to become lifelong learners.
+For successful people, learning isn’t over when formal education ends.
+Most understand they don’t possess all the secrets to the universe.
+So, they strive to become lifelong learners.

 Albert Einstein reportedly said, “It is not that I’m so smart.
 But I stay with the questions much longer.”